-According to Forrester’s CX Index, 72% of companies admit that working on improving customer experience is a must.
+According to Forrester’s CX Index, 72% of companies admit that improving customer experience is a must.
 However, only 1% of organizations manage to provide a superior experience.
-Measuring and carefully benchmarking customer satisfaction metrics is already a big step for businesses to start enhancing their customer experience.
+Measuring and carefully benchmarking customer experience metrics is already a big step for businesses to enhance their customer experience.

 But how to measure customer experience?
 And which metrics are worth considering for your business?
-In this blog post, we’ll explain to you how to start measuring customer experience, and how to align those CX KPIs with your business operations to gain the upper hand over your competitors.
+In this blog post, we’ll explain how to start measuring customer experience and how to align those CX KPIs with your business operations to gain the upper hand over your competitors.

 Even if customers are unhappy with your product, they choose to say nothing.
-Those are customers you are likely to lose if you don’t take necessary measures.
+Those are customers you are likely to lose if you don’t take the necessary measures.
 That’s why tracking customer satisfaction metrics is crucial.
-These measurement tools can help you collect valuable feedback, analyze it, and based on the received insights, make improvements to your digital product strategy.
+CX measurement tools can help you collect valuable feedback, analyze it, and, based on the received insights, make improvements to your digital product strategy.

 NPS, CSAT, and CES are the most commonly used customer satisfaction metrics.
 We’ll introduce you to each metric and show how they can help improve your business performance.